-Also known as the chain bridge, this was the first thing I saw when I arrived in Budapest, at night.
-It is magical!
-Built in 1849.
-It was the first permanent bridge to connect the east and west sides of the city and it is the oldest bridge in Budapest.
-The bridge was blown up during World War II by the retreating German army.
-The only thing left was the towers.
+The Szechenyi Bridge is also known as the chain bridge.
+This iconic monument is spectacular any time but for the most magical experience, be sure to view it at night.
+Built in 1849, it was the first permanent bridge to connect the east and west sides of the city, and it is the oldest bridge in Budapest.
+The bridge was blown up during World War II by the retreating German army leaving only the towers.
 It was rebuilt and reopened in 1949.

 Pro Tip: The chain bridge and all of the historical monuments along the river are exquisitely lit at night.
 It’s easy to see why Budapest is often referred to as the Paris of the east.
 Do make time to walk across the bridge at night and admire the city from a different perspective.

 3. Parliament Building

 The Parliament Building was built between 1885 and 1902 on the east bank of the Danube in neo-Gothic style.
 The building symbolizes the importance of Budapest as the capital of Hungary.
 The exterior is impressive with its many domes, spires, and statues of Hungarian horsemen, but the real treasure is the inside, which is decorated with 88 pounds of gold.

 Pro Tip: If you do visit the interior of the Parliament Building, plan to spend at least 2 hours.

 Before embarking on the Danube river cruise, what I knew about Vienna was that it was the home of Mozart (though he was born in Salzburg) and the Habsburgs.
 I had no idea that the historic center of the city is protected by UNESCO or that it was once the capital of the Holy Roman Empire and the Austro-Hungarian Empire.